 suspended and is resumed after the method call.

-in a transactional context, the container starts a new transaction
+is not in a transactional context, the container starts a new transaction

-is suspended and a new transaction is created for the duration
+is suspended and a new transaction is created for the duration of

-the duration of this method execution.
+of this method execution.

 caller must be in a transactional context before invoking a method